-Sales of items that use the name of Colorado State University- Pueblo or any of its trademark symbols, must be reviewed by External Affairs to ensure compliance with University regulations.
+Sales of items that use the name of Colorado State University- Pueblo or any of its trademark symbols, must be reviewed by The Office of Marketing, Communication and Community Affairs. to ensure compliance with University regulations.
 Products that violate trademark or licensing regulations will not be approved for sale or distribution and may be confiscated.